fhiso/legacy-format/dates.md

 production.
 This standard defines three *age words*: `CHILD`, `INFANT` and `STILLBORN`.
-These *should* be used when a source describes an individual as a child, an infant, or stillborn, respectively, or in using other words which are largely equivalent.
+These *should* be used when a source describes an individual as a child, an infant, or stillborn, respectively, or using other words which are broadly equivalent.
 They *should not* be used when a source describes an individual using a quantitative *age*.

 {.note}  The words "child", "infant" and "stillborn" can be considered societal roles which are to some extent culturally dependent, rather than well-defined *age* brackets.
-A modern source might describe a 15-year-old as a child, while in mediæval times they a person of this age was unlikely to be described in that way.
+A modern source might describe a 15-year-old as a child, while in mediæval times, a person of this age would be working and unlikely to be described as a child.
 This standard does not therefore put firm limits on the *ages* meant by these terms.
-This is a deviation from [GEDCOM 5.5.1] which states that a child is less than 8 years old, an infant is less than 1 year old, and a stillborn invididual is approximately 0 days old.
+This is a deviation from [GEDCOM 5.5.1] which states that a child is less than 8 years old, an infant is less than 1 year old, and a stillborn individual is approximately 0 days old.
 Nevertheless, these ages may be useful in deciding whether a foreign word or phrase can reasonably be translated as one of these word.

 The *age word* `STILLBORN` is not only a statement of *age* but also conveys the fact that the individual died just prior to, at, or